Xinhui Chen Pi: A Guide to Aged Mandarin Peel

-Chen Pi (陈皮) is dried, aged mandarin peel — a traditional Chinese ingredient used in tea and cooking for over a thousand years.
-Sometimes called dried tangerine peel or Chinese orange peel tea, the most valued variety comes from Xinhui in Guangdong Province.
+Chen Pi (陈皮, chén pí) is dried, aged mandarin peel — a traditional Chinese ingredient used in tea and cooking.
+Sometimes called dried tangerine peel or Chinese orange peel tea, the most valued style comes from Xinhui in Guangdong Province.
 Our 2016 Xinhui Chen Pi has been ageing for nine years.

 What is Chen Pi?

-Chen Pi (also written as chenpi) comes from a type of mandarin orange (Citrus reticulata) — specifically the 'Chachi' variety grown in Xinhui, Guangdong.
-The peels are harvested when their essential oils peak, sun-dried using traditional methods, then stored and aged in controlled conditions.
-Over time, the bitter compounds decrease while beneficial flavonoids increase, which is why older Chen Pi tastes smoother, sweeter, and is more valued.
+Chen Pi comes from a type of mandarin orange (Citrus reticulata), especially the Chachi variety grown in Xinhui, Guangdong.
+The peels are harvested, sun-dried, then aged in storage.
+Over time, the sharp bitterness softens and the aroma becomes warmer, sweeter, and more layered.

 The traditional saying goes: "one-year Chen Pi is useful, three-year Chen Pi is a treasure."
-The Guangdong provincial standard requires at least three years of ageing before Chen Pi qualifies as premium.
+Guangdong's local standard uses three years as the minimum ageing period for Chen Pi.
 Ours has been ageing since 2016.

-Not all dried mandarin peel is the same.
-Xinhui sits in the Pearl River Delta where the subtropical climate, mineral-rich soil, and specific mandarin variety combine to produce peels with measurably higher levels of beneficial compounds — particularly nobiletin and d-limonene.
+Not all dried mandarin peel tastes the same.
+Xinhui sits in the Pearl River Delta, where the climate, soil, and local mandarin variety produce peels with a distinct aromatic profile.
+Good Xinhui Chen Pi has warm citrus, honeyed sweetness, light herbal depth, and a gentle bitter edge that keeps the cup balanced.

-Fresh mandarin peel tastes sharp and bitter with a simple citrus smell.
-After a year of proper ageing, the bitterness starts mellowing and sweeter notes emerge.
-By three years, you get a balanced sweet-bitter flavour with honey, wood, and deeper citrus notes.
+Fresh mandarin peel tastes sharp, bright, and bitter.
+After proper ageing, the bitterness mellows and sweeter notes emerge.
+By three years, you begin to get a balanced sweet-bitter flavour with honey, wood, and deeper citrus notes.

 How to brew Chen Pi

 Simmering on the stove: Drop a piece of Chen Pi into a pot of water and simmer for a few minutes.
-This is one of the most traditional ways to drink it in China, especially on cold or rainy days.
-It draws out the deeper citrus compounds that a quick steep can miss.
+This is a common way to drink it in China, especially on cold or rainy days.
+It draws out a deeper citrus flavour than a quick steep.

-Tea flask / thermos steeping: Drop a piece into a tea flask with boiling water and let it steep all day.
+Tea flask / thermos steeping: Drop a piece into a tea flask with boiling water and let it steep through the day.
 Top up with hot water as you go.
-This is how we drink it at our Salamanca Market stall on cold Saturday mornings — the thermos keeps it hot for hours and the long steep time brings out the full sweetness.
-If you have a good thermos at home, this is the most practical way to get the most out of a piece of Chen Pi without wasting any of it.
+This is how we drink it at our Salamanca Market stall on cold Saturday mornings.

-Paired with other teas: Chen Pi and ripe pu-erh is one of the most classic combinations in Chinese tea.
+Paired with other teas: Chen Pi and ripe pu-erh is one of the classic combinations in Chinese tea.
 Add a small piece of Chen Pi to a brew of Ripe Pu-erh 2021 — the citrus depth rounds out pu-erh's earthy character.
-It also pairs well with aged white tea — our Aged White Tea 2012 with a piece of Chen Pi is a warm, sweet brew that works well on cold evenings.
-Both are classic pairings you'll see in Chinese tea culture.
+It also pairs well with aged white tea.
+Our Aged White Tea 2012 with a piece of Chen Pi is a warm, sweet brew for cold evenings.

 In cooking: Chen Pi is widely used in Chinese cooking — braised dishes, soups, and desserts.
 The citrus depth it adds to slow-cooked food is hard to replicate with fresh peel.
 A small piece goes a long way.